andkal06/To-Do-List-Python/README.md

 # **SchedulO – Own Your Time**

-SchedulO adalah website *To-Do List* berbasis Python Flask yang membantu pengguna dalam memanajemen jadwal harian dengan lebih teratur dan efisien.
-Pengguna dapat menambahkan daftar aktivitas, memberikan catatan atau keterangan pada setiap tugas, menentukan tenggat waktu (*deadline*), serta melihat status apakah tugas tersebut sudah melewati batas waktu atau belum selesai.
+SchedulO is a Python Flask-based *To-Do List* website designed to help users manage their daily schedules more efficiently and in an organized way.
+Users can add daily tasks, provide notes or descriptions for each task, set deadlines, and view the status of tasks whether they are overdue or still unfinished.

-## Fitur Utama
+## ✨ Main Features
-- Menambahkan tugas baru
+- Add new tasks
-- Menambahkan catatan atau deskripsi tugas
+- Add notes or task descriptions
-- Menentukan *deadline* tugas
+- Set task deadlines
-- Menandai tugas sebagai selesai
+- Mark tasks as completed
-- Menghapus tugas
+- Delete tasks
-- Status otomatis jika tugas melewati *deadline*
+- Automatic status for overdue tasks
-- Menampilkan jumlah tugas selesai dan total tugas
+- Display completed tasks and total tasks
-- Filter tugas berdasarkan tanggal
+- Filter tasks by date